 A cioppino, as many of us know it, has it’s origins in the area surrounding San Francisco Bay.
 Think of it as a product of the American melting pot; the mixing of various seafaring cultures.
 Although cioppino can be a pretty elaborate dish with all the various seafood that can go into this soup…stew…soup…it’s one of those dishes you can make with whatever you have on hand.
 They key mandatory ingredient, however, is fish.
 It is a fisherman’s stew after all.

 Now you all know how I’m always making many of my dishes on the fly.
 This cioppino is no different.
-Man, Shawn and I were starving that night.
-Shawn was being picky, too.
-“Nothing heavy,” he told me over the phone as he was making his way up I-95.
-I think he was feeling sensitive about his weight lol.
+Man, I was starving that night.
+I didn’t want anything heavy either.
 There was a bag of frozen mahi mahi fillets in the freezer, and now we have this yummy recipe.
 The version I am sharing with you today is a more refined version of what I what I made that night, since I had more planning time for ingredients this go around!

 Cioppino with Mahi Mahi

 - 1 14.5 ounce can diced tomatoes with juices